Excarnation: Great Plains

 Air burials (also known as tree burials) are a form of secondary burial, where a body is placed above ground either in a tree or on scaffolding.
 After an extended period of time (months to years) the remains are excarnated and buried underground.
 Air burials were practiced throughout the Great Plains by many different societies, including the Comanche, the Blackfeet, the Sioux, the Dakota, the Cheyenne, the Mandans, and the Crow.
 Air burials were practiced for both spiritual and practical reasons.
 Some tribes, like the Sioux and the Lakota, believed that elevating remains would better facilitate a spirit's journey outside of their body.
 Additionally, elevating remains protected the bodies from being eaten by wolves and allowed a way to manage disease when burial was not possible, like in the winter when the ground was too hard.
 Lastly, some nomadic groups had specific burial grounds that they only visited once a year.
 These groups used air burial to care for the dead while waiting to return to their burial grounds.

 Due to the temporary nature of air burials and because scaffoldings were made out of perishable materials, like wood, air burials leave behind little archaeological evidence.
 Thus much of the evidence of air burials come from ethnographic sources.
-However, some archaeological sites have been discovered where archaeologists believe excarnation occurred as remains were transfer from the primary air burial to their final resting place or to a secondary air burials site.
+However, some archaeological sites have been discovered where archaeologists believe excarnation occurred as remains were transferred from the primary air burial to their final resting place or to a secondary air burials site.
 These sites are identifiable by a concentration of smaller bones (like fingers or toes), which would be the bones that would be the easiest to fall off the body, and that would not be noticed by practitioners of excarnation.

 After colonization, the U.S. government made air burial illegal, as it conflicted with the nation's Christian ideals.
 However, in recent years, air burial has been allowed on reservation, leading to a small number of people returning to the practice of air burial.